- DEED recently consulted on the draft AES Regulations to prescribe these services and setting of registration fees.

 - Cannot go to the Energy and Water Ombudsman if they have a complaint or dispute.

-The WA Government wants customers in embedded networks and with on-site power supply arrangements to have protected rights.
+The WA Government wants customers in embedded networks and with on-site power supply services to have protected rights.
 Under the new AES registration framework, customers of these services will have access to similar protections already in place for grid-connected electricity customers, including access to independent dispute resolution through the Energy and Water Ombudsman.